deadlydog/deadlydog.github.io/_posts/2014-10-11-create-unique-strong-passwords-that-are-easy-to-remember-for-all-your-accounts-without-using-a-password-manager.md

   * For extra security, include the year in your formula somehow and change your passwords every year.
 If you are extra paranoid, or have to change your password very frequently (e.g. for work), you can do the same thing with the month too and change your passwords monthly.
 An alternative to this would be to change your salt phrase or formula every year/month.
   * Similarly to how you may have had a different password for sites you don’t really care about, sites you do care about, and critical sites (e.g. bank websites), you could have different salts or formulas for each.
   * If you are weary of using this formula approach for ALL of your passwords thinking that it is too much effort, then don’t use it for ALL of your passwords.
 Probably 85% of the accounts you create you don’t really care about; they don’t have any sensitive information, and you could really care less if somebody hacked them.
 For those, you can still use a shared strong password.
 Just use this approach for the remaining 15% of your accounts that you do really care about.
 This is a much better alternative than sharing a strong password among these 15%.
-  * Some characters are “stronger” than others.
+  * Some characters are "stronger" than others.
 For example, symbols are typically harder to guess/crack than letters or numbers, and some symbols are stronger than other symbols (e.g. < is stronger than $).
 It’s best to have a mix of all types of characters for your salt, but you might want to have more symbols in your salt, or when choosing the symbols for your salt you might opt for ones not on the 0 – 9 keys (i.e. <!@#$%>^&*()).